 Laureen grew up dreaming of horses while feeding and showing dairy calves in 4H.
 When the opportunity to own a horse and learn to ride came along, she grabbed hold and has been an enthusiastic student ever since.

-While hands-on horse experience can't be beat, it takes a lifetime to acquire.
+There is a lot to learn to safely handle and manage horses.
 To speed up the learning, Laureen undertook an online Equine Science program through the University of Guelph.
 From barn design to foaling emergencies, she eagerly studied to build her knowledge.
 This Certificate, based on handling and caring for the horse in a way suited to its natural instincts and physical needs, became the foundation for our own horse care and training program,

-While you may be able to learn about horses from books, the riding requires physical skill development, built through time in the saddle.
+Horsemanship and the art of riding well takes time in the saddle and an open mind to understand the world from the horse's perspective.
 Laureen has been working hard to try and be a reliable partner to Merlin, her gorgeous gelding.
 He knows the moves from previous work but together they are gaining confidence in each other in the show pen. .
 Laureen loves the challenge of the cow horse discipline - there's always more to learn.
 And the cattle add an element of adrenalin every time!

 Laureen enjoys the great people she has met over the years through breeding, doctoring, riding and showing horses.
 She has enjoyed learning more about barrel racing, team roping, calf roping and many other horse based events.
 If you are looking for a companion on the trail or another rider in the cutting pen, give her a call.
 She stays busy but having fun with horses generally comes at the top of her list.